alanjsfleming/tabrifics-stockist-map/README.md

 # Tabrifics Stockist Map
-Shopify Liquid Element snippet to display interactive map of Tabrifics stockists
+Shopify Liquid Element snippet to display an interactive map of Tabrifics stockist locations.
+The map fetches stockist data from a publicly shared Google Sheet, allowing for easy updating of stockist locations.

+## Features
+- Interactive map with markers for each stockist location
-Data is fetched from a Google Sheet published to the web containing the stockist data.
+- Real-time data fetched from a Google Sheet

-Used [PapaParse and instructions from Tabletop](https://github.com/jsoma/tabletop) to fetch data from Google Sheets.
+- Easy integratin into Shopify with Liquid
+- Can use custom map tiles.

-### Setup
+## Setup
-Just copy paste the contents of example.html into a liquid element, and add your Google Sheet public URL to the `publicSpreadsheetUrl` variable.

-stockists.html uses MapTiler tiles, if you want to use this then you just need to replace YOURKEYHERE with your MapTiler API key in the `maptilerAPIkey` variable.
+Follow these steps to setup the stockist map on your Shopify store.

-### Public Google Sheet
+### 1. Prepare Google Sheet
-The Google Sheet should have the following columns:
+Create a Google Sheet with the following columns:
 - name
 - address
 - lat